-A teacher who does not receive the requisite evaluation rating can appeal for a review of the evaluation to the Evaluation Committee.
+Any teacher who does not receive the requisite evaluation rating can appeal for a review of the evaluation to the Evaluation Committee.

-If no end-of year formative or summative evaluation is completed for a teacher, the teacher shall advance to the next level.
+If no end-of-year formative or summative evaluation is completed for a teacher, the teacher shall advance to the next level or receive his or her appropriate salary increment, whichever applies.

 A teacher may advance on the salary scale more rapidly than described above with the recommendation of the school principal, subject to the approval of the Superintendent.
-Any such advancement will be limited to two levels above what the performance plan would otherwise provide, provided however that a teacher may not advance to Advanced or Masters status without going through the review process that applies district wide.
+Any such advancement will be limited to two levels above what the performance plan would otherwise provide, provided however that a teacher may not advance to Advanced or Master status without going through the review process that applies district wide.
 The union shall be notified of all such advancement decisions.